-We also asked Brian Conner, creative director at Teague, for his opinions, and he sees a more organic style.
+We also asked Brian Conner, formerly Teague’s creative director, for his opinions, and he sees a more organic style.
 “The grid feel of typical jets would likely be gone.
 Seating features, sidewalls and furniture would be seamless with the cabin architecture and will break up the cabin into more meaningful clusters.
 Windows, sidewalls, seats, lounging areas and private spaces could all be designed as one space.”

 Feel the speed

-As Anthony Harcup, an associate at Acumen says, “Designing a contemporary supersonic interior is a very different brief from that of contemporary commercial and private jet interiors.
+As Anthony Harcup, an associate at Acumen when we spoke (now senior director of airline experience at Teague) said, “Designing a contemporary supersonic interior is a very different brief from that of contemporary commercial and private jet interiors.
 Rather than distracting the passenger from the idea of flying, the supersonic flight itself is the experience.
 Like being a passenger in a Formula 1 racing car, or maybe a suborbital space flight, you are part of an elite club – experiencing flight at not only twice the altitude, but at Mach 2.”

 Let’s consider the seating space, where passengers will spend most of their brief time on board.
 One thing all the design houses we spoke to had in common was a feeling that supersonic flyers will not require lie-flat beds, as they do not fit with the USP of these machines.
 There was a feeling that a premium economy pitch could be suitable, but while today’s premium economy seats would offer adequate comfort for supersonic missions, we want more.

-Peter Knapp, global creative officer at Landor, is also keen to offer flexibility in the seating arrangements to give passengers liberty, with rotating seats giving them options to face forward on take-off, look out of the window when landing, and turn and face each other for dining.
+Peter Knapp, chairman and chief creative officer at Landor, is also keen to offer flexibility in the seating arrangements to give passengers liberty, with rotating seats giving them options to face forward on take-off, look out of the window when landing, and turn and face each other for dining.

 “This might not afford the freedom found in some formats where a bar offers respite on long-haul routes, but it would easily redefine modes of traveling and offer a much needed variation, the uniqueness of which could command a premium.
 This simple system could offer social, work, sleep and sightseeing options in one design within the physical restraints.”